-A severe spinal injury can have devastating, life-altering consequences.
-If you or your loved one has suffered spinal injury through someone else’s negligence, contact Malloy Law Offices, LLC at (888) 607-8690 today.
-Our Bethesda spinal injury attorneys have the knowledge, skills, and resources to effectively pursue the compensation you deserve.
+A severe spinal accident can have devastating, life-altering consequences.
+If you or your loved one has suffered spinal injury through someone else’s negligence, contact Malloy Law Offices, LLC at (888) 291-6445 today.
+Our spinal injury lawyers have the knowledge, skills, and resources to effectively pursue the compensation you deserve.

 Why Choose Malloy Law Offices, LLC?

-- Our spinal injury attorneys in Bethesda have 15 + years of experience and understand how to handle spinal injury cases.
+Our attorneys have 15 + years of experience and understand how to handle these types of cases.

-- We are dedicated to helping spinal injury victims receive the maximum possible compensation.
+We are dedicated to helping victims receive the maximum possible compensation.

 Spinal Injury Statistics

 The National Spinal Cord Injury Statistical Center (NSCISC) reports: